-Humans, it is affirmed, live not no-where, but somewhere, within a definable territory.
-The tribe/nation lives on a land endowed with its own topography, location, aridity or fertility, its flora and fauna, its mountains and forests, its rivers and deserts, its lakes and seas.
+Humans, it is affirmed, live not nowhere, but somewhere, within a definable territory.
+The tribe/nation lives on land endowed with its own topography, location, aridity or fertility, its flora and fauna, its mountains and forests, its rivers and deserts, its lakes and seas.
 Tribes or nations differ from one another territorially.
 Their lands are separated from each other by physical boundaries (rivers, mountains and seas) or by imaginary political lines created by man (barbed wire fences, walls, etc.).

 True as this may be, human belonging to a territory is not necessary.
 Human history has known many massive migrations of peoples from one territory to another.
 Modern technology, transportation and communication are making it more and more possible for humans to change territories at will.
-There is no necessary to one’s continuing to live in the village, city or province of one’s birth.
+There is no necessity to one’s continuing to live in the village, city or province of one’s birth.
 The fact that a person was born, or resides, in a given territory does not define him; nor does it determine his worth as a human.
-The enlandisement of man is a debasement of him; for it defines or evaluates the person in terms of an accident of birth or history; and commits the reductionist fallacy by doing so in terms of that which must needs be evaluated rather than provide the criterion of evaluation.
+The enlandisement of man is a debasement of him; for it defines or evaluates the person in terms of an accident of birth or history; and commits the reductionist fallacy by doing so in terms of that which must needs to be evaluated rather than provide the criterion of evaluation.
 Just as humans are not definable, and far less subject of evaluation, by what they eat or put on, they are no more so by the real estate the occupy or the street address they occupy.
 It is far more becoming to define humans by the highest principles they acknowledge and by which they order their lives – namely, by their ideology or religion.

 3. The Psychological Base